jerkar/legacy-web-site/_jbake-site-sources/src-content/tour.md

 - `jerkar pack` : creates jars from the compiled sources and processed resources (creates test, sources and fat jar as well).
 - `jerkar verify` : launch code quality tools on the sources  : by default this does not do anyhing unless you activate some quality control plugin (see below).
 - `jerkar publish` : publish the produced artifact in the remote repository.
+- `jerkar scaffold` : create a Jerkar project struture from scratch, including the build class.
+If root folder has already a _pom.xml_ file then Jerkar will reuse pom.xml information to generate build class accordingly.

 Beside convenient methods are available to launch a 'life-cycle' sequence :